stat545ubc-2023/assignment-b2-Brelamb/README.md

 #> [1] 167
 ```

-The **getNameCount** function produced a number, this number is the
+The **getNamesCount** function produced a number, this number is the
 total species observations that have a corresponding bill length
 measurement below the *numericalValue* that was set at the mean
 (43.92mm)